syedmohiuddinzia/IMU_GY91-ESP32_BLE/README.md

 ---

 ### What is this system capturing?
-The system captures real-time sensor data from the GY-91 module, including:
+The IMU_GY91-ESP32_BLE system captures real-time sensor data from the GY-91 module, providing comprehensive information about motion, orientation, and the surrounding environment.
+The captured data includes:
+#### Accelerometer Data (ax, ay, az)
-- **Accelerometer Data:** Measures acceleration forces in three axes.
+Measures the acceleration forces acting on the device along three orthogonal axes (X, Y, Z).
+  - Useful for detecting motion, orientation changes, vibrations, and impact forces.
+  - Can also be used to compute linear acceleration by removing the effect of gravity (la_x, la_y, la_z).
+#### Gyroscope Data (gx, gy, gz)
-- **Gyroscope Data:** Measures angular velocity in three axes.
+Measures angular velocity around the X, Y, and Z axes.
+- Allows detection of rotational motion and angular changes.
+- Integral to calculating device orientation when combined with accelerometer and magnetometer data.
+#### Magnetometer Data (mx, my, mz)
-- **Magnetometer Data:** Measures magnetic field strength in three axes.
+Measures the strength and direction of the magnetic field along three axes.
+- Essential for determining compass heading and correcting drift in orientation calculations.
+- Helps the system determine its heading relative to Earth’s magnetic field.
+#### Barometer Data (ta, p, a)
-- **Barometer Data:** Measures atmospheric pressure and temperature.
+Measures atmospheric pressure and temperature.
+- Altitude (a) is estimated using the barometric formula.
+- Useful for environmental monitoring, weather analysis, and elevation tracking.

 ### Why is this data important?
 This data is crucial for various applications: